 Generally, you are in the best position to handle the initial steps of managing an identity theft problem.
 The Federal Trade Commission provides helpful information about the steps to take if you believe your identity has been stolen:

 Oftentimes, however, these procedures can be confusing and difficult.
-If you suspect that your identity has been stolen, the FCRA attorneys at the Weiner Law Firm LLC can help walk you through the steps of repairing a stolen identity.
+If you suspect that your identity has been stolen, the FCRA attorneys at Weiner & Sand LLC can help walk you through the steps of repairing a stolen identity.